ManishJangid007/typo_zap_windows/README.md

 # TypoZap for Windows 🪟

-A Windows utility app that lives in the system tray and lets users fix grammar errors instantly using Gemini API by selecting text and pressing **Ctrl+Shift+O**.
+A Windows utility app that lives in the system tray and lets users fix grammar errors instantly using Gemini API by selecting text and pressing **Ctrl+Alt+Q**.
 The fixed text automatically replaces the selected text with minimal delay.

 ## ✨ Features

 - **System Tray App**: Runs in the background without showing a main window
-- **Global Hotkey**: Press Ctrl+Shift+O from anywhere to correct selected text
+- **Global Hotkey**: Press Ctrl+Alt+Q from anywhere to correct selected text
 - **AI-Powered Grammar Correction**: Uses Google's Gemini API for accurate corrections
 - **Secure API Key Storage**: Encrypts and stores your API key securely
 - **Smart Clipboard Management**: Preserves your original clipboard content